-- ii) furniture, kitchen and bar equipment, or fixtures; (Amended Jul 2022) - iii) refrigeration or dispensing equipment (exceptions for tap handles noted in Subsection 9.2.12); or (Amended De 2020) - iV) (Deleted Jul 2022) - v) other items considered essential to operating a licensed premises, including building infrastructure and utilities.

-(Amended Jul 2022)

-- 9.2.6 A liquor manufacturer/agency may provide interior signs displaying the manufacturer's/agency's brand to licensees.
+SUBJECT PROHIE BITED INDUCEMENTS AND BENEFITS premises, or any other property owned, rented or leased by a licensee or anyone directly or indirectly involved with the licensee; ii) furniture, kitchen and bar equipment, or fixtures; (Amended Jul 2022) iii) refrigeration or dispensing equipment (exceptions for tap handles noted in Subsection 9.2.12); or (Amended De 2020) iv) (Deleted Jul 2022) v) other items considered essential to operating a licensed premises, including building infrastructure and utilities.
+(Amended Jul 2022) 9.2.6 A liquor manufacturer/agency may provide interior signs displaying the manufacturer's/agency's brand to licensees.
 However, a manufacturer/agency is not permitted to provide signs that display the licensee's business name or signs necessary for the operation of the business (e.g. entry/exit signs and bathroom signs).

-- 9.2.8 A liquor manufacturer/agency may offer a licensee tickets to sporting, cultural or entertainment events, with the following conditions:

-- tickets must be for events not normally paid for by the licensee;
+9.2.8 • nanufacturer/agency may offer a licensee tickets to sporting, r entertainment events, with the following conditions: a) ticke and ets must be for events not normally paid for by the licensee; b) (Deleted Jul 2022) c) no s eason tickets may be provided.
+9.2.9 9.2.9 A liquor agency may pay for live entertainment at a licensee's premises.

-and

-- b) (Deleted Jul 2022)

-- c) no season tickets may be provided.

-- 9.2.9 A liquor agency may pay for live entertainment at a licensee's premises.
 The agency shall pay for the entertainment directly, not through the licensee.
-(Added Jul 2022)

-- 9.2.10 (Deleted Dec 2020)

-- 9.2.10 (Deleted Dec 2020)

-- 9.2.11 Proprietary owned branded dispensing units and towers may be loaned to a licensee.
-A loan agreement must be in place and specify the type of equipment being loaned and the term of the agreement.
-Loan agreements can take any form as long as they contain the aforementioned information.
-The loan agreement must be provided to AGLC on request.
-A Promotional Agreement is not to be used as a loan agreement.
+(Added Jul 2022) 9.2.10 (Deleted Dec 20 020) 9.2.10 (Deleted Dec 20 20) 9.2.11 loaned to the type o Loan agre aforemen ry owned branded dispensing units and towers may be a licensee.
+A loan agreement must be in place and specify of equipment being loaned and the term of the agreement. eements can take any form as long as they contain the ationed information.
+The loan agreement must be provided on request.
+A Promotional Agreement is not to be used as a ement.
+Original signed by